dhpollack/resume/source/edx-posting-response.md

 date: 2015-01-02 00:00
 lang: english
 employer: edx
-description: "This is a reponse to the edX job posting for the Relationship Manager for Europe (Contract Role)."
+description: "This is a response to the edX job posting for the Relationship Manager for Europe (Contract Role)."
 comments: false
 sharing: false
+makepdf: true
 footer: true
 ---